HantosNorbert/Raymarching-in-Jack/README.md

 ## Introduction

 The online course [From Nand to Tetris](https://www.nand2tetris.org/) is an excellent lecture about building a general-purpose computer system from the most basic building components: [NAND gates](https://en.wikipedia.org/wiki/NAND_gate).
 It is based on the book *The Elements of Computing Systems: Building a Modern Computer from First Principles* created by the same authors, and has two major parts.
-Part 1 is all about the hardware they call the Hack Machine; while Part 2 is about software architecture: it shows how to build a two-pass compiler, where the course introduces a high-level general-purpose, object-oriented(-ish) language called the Jack language.
+Part 1 is all about the hardware they call the Hack Machine; while Part 2 is about software architecture: it shows how to build a two-pass compiler, where the course introduces a high-level general-purpose, object-oriented(-ish)[^1] language called the Jack language.

+[^1]: The Jack language is actually an object-based language, since inheritance and subtyping are not supported.
+However, it still uses the idea of encapsulating state and operations inside objects.

 Though the focus of the lectures of Part 2 is building the compiler and a simplified operating system, one of the homework assignments they give you is to develop an application of your choice in Jack.

 This is the result of my efforts to build a **raymarcher**.

 [Raymarching](https://en.wikipedia.org/wiki/Ray_marching) is a class of 3D rendering methods.
-It fells into the cathegory of [raytracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)), a family of such methods where light rays are virtually traced through a scene to determine the color of a pixel on the screen.[^1]
+It fells into the cathegory of [raytracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)), a family of such methods where light rays are virtually traced through a scene to determine the color of a pixel on the screen.[^2]

-[^1]: Strictly speaking, raytracing is a technique for computing the visibility between points.
+[^2]: Strictly speaking, raytracing is a technique for computing the visibility between points.
 It is the shader that ultimately determines the final color of a specific pixel; but they are so closely related, I call the whole package as a raytracer.

 &nbsp;